ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 ![image](https://i.imgur.com/g1D9wEJ.png)

 The source code in this repo is older code from a month ago before I rewrote it and added the gui (python +gui isnt fun lol).

+The source code is not the one with the gui.

 I plan on updating this repo with the new code for the bot only(not the gui) in the near future after a few bug fixes and documenting it.